RisingGeek/CodeEditor/Readme.md

    - **[sharedb-string-binding](https://github.com/share/sharedb-string-binding):** It provides two-way binding for json0 string operations for HTML text input or textarea.
    - **[text-diff-binding](https://github.com/share/text-diff-binding):** It is used to support sharedb-string-binding.
 It is a base class for binding text difference data operations to and from a HTML text input or textarea.

+## Video Calling:
+This project doesn't use any external plugins for video calling.
+Instead, it uses APIs provided by WebRTC standard.
+ - A STUN server is used to get public IP address
+ - A TURN server is used to relay traffic if direct connection(peer to peer) fails.
+Currently, free TURN server is used for demonstration.

 ## Languages currently supported:
    - C++
    - Java